i-chandanpatel/Java/README.md

 This is a multi-line comment.
 This is useful for explaining larger sections of code.
 */
-To understand Java comments in detail, refer to article: Java Comments

 Curly Braces and Indentation in Java
 In Java, curly braces {} are used to define blocks of code.
 For example, the body of a class or method is enclosed within curly braces.